Cooking Glossary

 Blanch and shock

-The blanch and shock technique involves briefly cooking food in boiling salted water, then immediately plunging it into ice water to stop cooking.
-It locks in color, texture, and nutrients in vegetables, and is used for meal prep, freezing, peeling, and brightening dishes.
+Blanch and shock is a two-step technique: briefly cook food in boiling salted water (30 seconds to 4 minutes), then plunge it into ice water to stop cooking — locks in color, texture, and nutrients for meal prep, freezing, peeling, or brightening dishes.

 Blanching